 Here’s a look at some of the vital verification checks your business should take before your business onboards a new supplier:

 - Identity Verification

 Note that a “thorough” verification process doesn’t have to mean “lengthy” here.
-Markaaz gives you the capability to perform an extensive review of pre-verified suppliers at the click of a button.
+Markaaz allows you to perform an extensive review of suppliers at the click of a button.
 The platform empowers your small business to fight supplier fraud online through data and analytics.

 2. Commit to continuous supplier monitoring.

 Many small businesses devote a significant amount of time to the initial supplier vetting process and overlook the need for continuous supplier monitoring.
 Yet ongoing vendor management is just as important.
 Effective supplier monitoring can protect your company from numerous types of supply chain risks, including potential exposure to supplier fraud.